metamn/shopledge/_posts/2012-05-22-run-profitable-campaigns.md

 performance, even how much revenue the navigation bar on your site generates.

 Google Analytics for E-commerce talks business figures, *dollars*.

-You don't
+You don't have to use other tools.
-have to use other tools to translate into profit common website metrics like Conversion Rate and make it relevant for you unique business details.

-Google does that by using the **Per Visit Value** metric.
+Google gives you the **Per Visit Value** metric which is exactly what you need.

 [![{{ page.images[1].title }}]({{ site.images }}/{{ page.images[1].url }})]({{ site.images }}/{{ page.images[1].url }} "View larger version")